 So you’re thinking about buying a timeshare.
 It can be a great way to enjoy a posh vacation at a bargain price.
 Whether you go for the beachfront resort or the ski chalet, be sure your vacation ownership experience remains positive.
 Protect your good times with the proper insurance coverage.
 Here’s what you need to know about timeshare insurance.

-There are three basic types of timeshare and the type of insurance you need will depend on which type you purchase.
+There are three basic types of timeshare and the type of insurance you need will depend on which type of timeshare you purchase.

-- Points timeshare are usually offered as vacation club memberships.
+- Points timeshares are usually offered as vacation club memberships.
 Insurance coverage will vary but it is typically the club management’s or developer’s responsibility.

 If you rent your timeshare to others, you need to be certain your insurance covers damages they might cause.
 You may be able to add this coverage as a rider on your regular homeowner’s policy.
 Or you may be better advised to take out a landlord’s or co-owner policy.